IBM/cognos-dancing-dashboard/README.md

 1. Develop the code (includes spec.json, js, css, Images) to build Cognos Custom Widget (Extensions)
 2. Bundle the code as a zip file.
 3. Upload the zipped files into Cognos using Extensions.
-4. Use the custom widget into Cognos Dashboard.
+4. Use the built custom widget into Cognos Dashboard.